marvin-rubia/Querying-and-Analyzing-SQL-Databases/README.md

-# Analyzing Yelp Database in SQL
+# Querying and Analyzing the Yelp Database in SQL
 This is the final assignment of _SQL for Data Science_, a course created by the University of California, Davis and offered by Coursera.

 ## What is the task?